IDT-ITI/TSalV360/README.md

 ### Inference stage

-To use a trained model—or the provided [pretrained model](https://drive.google.com/file/d/1oMyNRPtgtDMHkCpttPXaSyGj45CG8HS-/view?usp=sharing)—pass the model checkpoint, 360-degree video path, and a corresponding text description as input parameters to the following command:
+To use a trained model—or the provided [pretrained model](https://drive.google.com/file/d/1oMyNRPtgtDMHkCpttPXaSyGj45CG8HS-/view?usp=sharing)—pass the model checkpoint, the ERP-format 360-degree video path, and a corresponding text description as input parameters to the following command:

 ```
 python inference.py --model_path="path_to_model" --video_path="path_to_video" --text_input="text_description"